gsoft-inc/sg-orbit/README.md

 **reset**

 Reset the monorepo installation.
-The following assets will be deleted:
+The following will be deleted:

 - All the *node_modules* directories
 - All the *yarn.lock* files
 - All the compiled & cache folders

-If you encounter an error stating that the *node_modules* cannot be deleted, close & re-open VSCode and try to manually delete the *node_modules*.
+If any of the *node_modules* directories failed to be deleted, close & re-open VSCode and try to manually delete them.

 ```bash
 yarn reset